 I was at the post office mailing 20 books from a crowdfunded campaign.
-I was not excited because I saw a line and the postal workers did not seem particularly happy.
+I was not excited because I saw a line and the postal workers didn't look happy.

 It was my turn.
 I went to the register and in front of me was an intimidating fellow.
-I am 6 ft tall and the guy was 6 foot 5 or above.
+I am 6 ft tall and the guy was 6 ft 5 or above.
 I looked up at him.
-He looked like he played football back in the day.
+He looked like he must have played football back in the day.

-So I internally felt of nervous because I was about to make his day with my 20 packages I needed to get labels for.
+So I felt a bit nervous because I was about to make his day with my 20 packages I needed to get labels for.

 So I sat there watching him scan each piece one by one.